syedali575/fee-testing/README.md

-# fee-testing
+# Front End Testing

-A repo to practice testing JavaScript
+This repo is a practice area for testing front end JavaScript code.